To apply for this position, you must apply at the following link for consideration:

 All positions are open until filled.

 Are you interested in joining an innovative team that serves in a critical role for the Arizona Judiciary?
-The Consolidated Collections Unit (CCU) of the Court Services Division is seeking a candidate with innovation and leadership to work with a team of highly skilled professionals.
+The Certification and Licensing Division is seeking an individual with demonstrated expertise in programs management and supervision of staff at varying professional levels.

-Some positions may take 4-6 weeks to fill.
+Applicants must be currently authorized to work in the United States on a full-time basis.
 Only applicants whose backgrounds most closely meet the needs of the position may be invited to interview.
 Requests for a special accommodation to participate in the interview process should be made at the time you are contacted to schedule an interview.
-The Selection Process may include computer testing (Word, Excel, PowerPoint, Outlook, proofreading, typing, etc.) and first and/or second round panel interviews.
-This is a Regular, Full-time, exempt level position.
-This position is open for internal and external recruitment.
+This is a Regular, Full-time, Exempt position.

 The Arizona Supreme Court is an EOE/ADA Reasonable Accommodation Employer